ShaoXiangChien/IT-Knowledge-Base/NTHU/Operating System/Quiz 3 Prep.md

 	- e.g. MergeSort, QuickSort
 - fork-join parallelism is supported in OpenMP
 - RET in 8051 knows where to return to by ==finding the return address in the top two bytes of the stack==
+- SDCC pass a single-byte parameter in DPL

 ## Terms
 - overhead